 Remember, you don’t have to pay for traffic when there are plenty of ways to get it for free.

-Your money will be better spent elsewhere - education, training, and anything else that will help you become a better blogger.
+Spend your money on education, training, and anything else that will help you become a better blogger.

-With that being said, the ball is in your court now:
+With that said, the ball is in your court now:

 Is there anything you would like to talk about regarding the sources of free traffic?